samhinz1/resielectrical/README.md

-# TMES Electrical Website
+# Lopes Electrical Website

-This is the official website for TMES Electrical, built with Next.js and deployed on GitHub Pages.
+This is the official website for Lopes Electrical, built with Next.js and deployed on GitHub Pages.

 ## Development